Medical Scholars Research Fellowship (MSRF)

 We ask the applicant to develop a research plan in consultation with a research mentor.
 The applicant is responsible for selecting the research mentor at any academic or nonprofit research institution in the United States, except for a government laboratory, and making arrangements to work in that person’s laboratory.
 PSSF will not make these arrangements.
 The designated mentor must be the faculty member who will directly supervise the proposed research.

 A mentor can have only one applicant in any competition year.
+A mentor should have active research programs, sustained external grant support, a strong record of training students, and the time and interest to train the applicant.
 An applicant may have a co-mentor if their research plan crosses areas of expertise or if a co-mentor would strengthen the research training experience.

 All application components must be submitted online by January 11, 2023, to be considered in the fellowship competition.
 Applicants should retain copies of the application materials completed and submitted online.
 Application materials will not be returned.